asyncapi/website/pages/docs/tutorials/streetlights.md

 Cool!
 You're done with your AsyncAPI file!
 Now let's get into generating code.

-# Generating code
+# Tutorial Step 2

-To generate your code, you'll use the [AsyncAPI Generator](https://github.com/asyncapi/generator) Node.js template.
+In this step, we will generate your code, you'll use the [AsyncAPI Generator](https://github.com/asyncapi/generator) Node.js template.

 ### 1. Install the generator to use it as a command-line tool
 <CodeBlock language="bash">